mvolkmann/blog/src/meteor.md

   It even supports OAuth logins.
 - Reactivity is provided through the use of
   `Tracker`, `ReactiveVar`, `ReactiveDict`, and `Session`.
-- Changes to data in MongoDB collections are published to all connected clients using WebSockets so all the UIs can stay in sync.
+- Changes to data in MongoDB collections can be published to all connected clients using WebSockets so UIs can stay in sync.
+  Clients subscribe to publications of interest.
 - There is no need to implement REST services or GraphQL queries if using Meteor Methods with WebSockets is acceptable.
   Meteor Methods are implemented in JavaScript or TypeScript